How to Get Enough Sleep When Working the Night Shift

 You will spend about a third of your life sleeping.
 During this time, your body works to support healthy brain function and physical health.
 As a result, it is incredibly important to have a healthy amount of sleep each night.
 Ideally, an adult needs between seven and nine hours sleep each night to function properly throughout the day.
 Sleep deprivation hinders your ability to perform normally and impacts many aspects of your health.

 For example, when you’re sleep-deprived, your reaction time slows.
-This is particularly dangerous when driving or operating machinery.
+This is particularly dangerous when driving a car or operating machinery.
 After seventeen to eighteen hours of sleep deprivation, your reaction time is the same as somebody with a blood alcohol level of 0.5%.
 This is the same as somebody at the legal drink/drive limit in many European countries.
 Not all of these hours have to be consecutive.

 Clearly, then, sleep is a crucial component of a healthy lifestyle.
 Unfortunately, not everybody has the luxury of a full night’s rest, let alone a full day’s.
 It can be hard to get a good amount of sleep for those who have to work at night.
 Fortunately, there is no shortage of ways to help with sleepless nights or even sleepless days.